Tangerinez/Exoplanet-Data-Explorer/README.md

 - cd into the "app" directory, and ```npm install``` the dependencies
 - To run the repository on your local machine after installing dependencies, in the same directory, run ```npm start```

+## Improvements that still need to be made
+- Fix scale on axis so that the points are more visually correct
+- Add labels for each point in the scatterplot